dhh1128/codecraft.co/tech-debt-leverage-and-grandmas-envelope.md

   - author: Daniel
     date: 2012-10-30 11:06:01
     comment: |
-      I saw you doing exactly this -- modeling good habits and trying to inspire your peers.
+      I saw you doing exactly this &mdash; modeling good habits and trying to inspire your peers.
 Although you may not have made as much progress as you wanted, there is no doubt in my mind that you left things much better off than they would have been without that discipline.
 Thanks!
   - author: Learned Helplessness, Rats, and People Power &laquo; Codecraft
     date: 2012-11-26 08:40:03
     comment: |